-The Sydney Institute for Robotics and Intelligent Systems, incorporating the Australian Centre for Field Robotics, is one of the world’s largest robotics research institutes.
-We have over 120 researchers, grad students, and engineers, and over 1500 square-metres of laboratory space.
+The Australian Centre for Robotics is one of the world’s largest robotics research institutes.
+We have over 120 researchers, grad students, and engineers, and over 1500 square metres of laboratory space.

 Our vision is to be the pre-eminent multidisciplinary research and technology development institute in robotics and intelligent systems.